dslik/red-jellies/final-project/final-project-report.md

 Figure 9 - Firmware state machine

-The simplified state tabel is as follows:
+The simplified state table is as follows:

 ```
 State           | Actions                                            | Next State